Murat-Karakaya/face-detector/README.md

 Note: Your account will be deleted from my database at a maximum of 90 days after your account is created.
 This is because I use a free version of render.com

-Note: A friend of mine hacked this website using CSRF attack.
+Note: [Esat-Karakaya](https://github.com/Esat-Karakaya) hacked this website using CSRF attack.
 So I fixed that isue.
 Let's hope we are safe now 😅

 ## Contribute